software-theorem/ELLMMNP/README.md

-You can use the code above
+## You can use the code above
+## prompt contains four prompts we used for GPT
+## extraction rules contains extraction rules for starcoder-teacher